Abimana Aryasatya: 2013–present: rising popularity and widespread recognition

 His performance received praise both from critics and public and he was nominated for Best Male Leading Actor at the Indonesian Film Festival for the second time, and also for Favorite Actor and Best Actor at the 2013 Indonesian Movie Awards.

 In 2016, he portrayed indonesian famous comedian Dono in remake comedy film, Warkop DKI Reborn: Jangkrik Boss!
 Part 1.
 The film went on to become the highest-grossing Indonesian film of all time, grossing more than 6.8 Billion in admission.
 Abimana performance was praised and the following year he won Indonesian Box Office Movie Awards for Best Actor in Leading role and nominated for numerous awards such as Indonesian Film Festival for Best Leading Actor, Maya Awards for Best Actor in Leading Role and Indonesian Choice Awards for Actor of the Year.

-2018 become his debut year as a producer, he collaborated with Fourcolour Films to produced family films The Adventure of a Thunder Catcher and also co-produce Timo Tjahjanto horror movies May the Devil Take You.
+2018 become his debut year as a producer, he collaborated with Fourcolour Films to produce family films The Adventure of a Thunder Catcher and also co-produce Timo Tjahjanto horror movies May the Devil Take You.

 at the same year he also played alongside Iko Uwais, Joe Taslim and Julie Estelle in Netflix original films The Night Comes for Us.

 In October 2018 at Indonesia Comic-Con, it was announced that Abimana will star in Joko Anwar's Highly anticipated superhero film Gundala.

 In 2022, Abimana starred in The big 4, a Netflix Action Comedy directed by Timo Tjahjanto.
-Upon release, The Big 4 is the second most watched non-English-language film of the week, The Big 4 also entered Netflix’s top 10 country film lists in 53 countries, including Indonesia where it is the top-ranked film title.
+Upon release, The Big 4 is the second most watched non-English-language film of the week, The Big 4 also entered Netflix's top 10 country film lists in 53 countries, including Indonesia where it is the top-ranked film title.
 It appeared in the top ten in countries including Argentina, Mexico, Finland, Spain and Greece.
-Within Asia it ranked in the top ten in The Philippines, South Korea, Taiwan, Thailand, U.S and Vietnam.
+Within Asia it ranked in the top ten in The Philippines, South Korea, Taiwan, Thailand, U.S. and Vietnam.